longturn/freeciv21/docs/Playing/how-to-play.rst

 There are too many scenarios of which technological advance path to take, so make your best judgement.
 You will probably want to learn a new form of government.
 You start the game in Despotism in the Classic ruleset.
-:strong:`Monarchy` or :strong:`The Republic` are good early targets.
+:advance:`Monarchy` or :advance:`The Republic` are good early targets.
 As soon as you have researched a new government type, start a revolution ( :menuselection:`Civilization --> Government --> Revolution`) and change over to it.
 Cities operate much better under Republic than they do under Despotism, but note that it is much harder to keep military units outside of city limits under a Republic.
-Also, do not forget to recheck your national budget after you have changed governments, as the maximums vary for each type.
+Also, do not forget to recheck your :ref:`national budget <game-manual-national-budget-view>` after you have changed governments, as the maximums vary for each type.

-Depending on the amount of fresh water you have available, you might need to make a push for :advance:`Construction` so you can get your cities larger than size 8.
+Depending on the amount of fresh water you have available, you might need to make a push for :advance:`Construction` so you can get your cities larger than size 8 by building an :improvement:`Aqueduct`.
 If you are on an island (see `Mapping the Countryside`_), you might need to expand.
 Learning :advance:`Map Making` will give you the :unit:`Trireme` unit that can set sail to find new lands (see `Exploring the World`_).

 Mapping the Countryside
 -----------------------